Creamy, crunchy, and tangy - this Best Coleslaw for Pulled Pork stays crisp and pairs perfectly with BBQ or pulled pork sandwiches.

 Prepare Cabbage Mixture

-- Using a food processor, shred 4 cups of cabbage and ¼ cup of carrots.Note: This recipe also works using 1-16oz bag of bagged coleslaw mix.Place shredded cabbage mixture into a large bowl and set aside.16 ounces cabbage, ½ cup carrots
+- Using a food processor, shred 4 cups of cabbage and ¼ cup of carrots.Note: This recipe also works using 1-16oz bag of bagged coleslaw mix.Place shredded cabbage mixture into a large bowl and set aside.16 ounces cabbage, ½ cup carrot

 Make Easy Coleslaw Dressing